The Carleton Place Connection

 Temagami canoe trip 1991

-So here I am twenty five years later still living and working in this lovely town.
+So here I am almost thirty years later still living and working in this lovely town.
 This is my home base for finding community, friends, outdoor activities, art, music, nature, tranquility, spirituality, joy.

 When I first moved here someone said that once you live in Eastern Ontario you’ll never want to leave.
 I think they were right.
 Thank you Carleton Place and thanks to my dear friend Susan.